 A: Subscriptions to purchase our common stock may be made on an ongoing basis, but investors may only purchase our common stock pursuant to accepted subscription orders as of the first calendar day of each month (based on the prior month's transaction price), and to be accepted, a subscription request must be received in good order at least five business days prior to the first calendar day of the month (unless waived by the Dealer Manager).
 During the escrow period, the per share purchase price for shares of our common stock will be \$20.00, plus applicable upfront selling commissions and dealer manager fees.
 The initial purchase price per share was determined by our board of directors on an arbitrary basis, reflecting the fact that we will not commence operations prior to the end of our escrow period.
-Thereafter, the purchase price per share of each class will be equal to the then-current transaction price, which will generally be our prior month's NAV per share for such class as of the last calendar day of such month, plus applicable upfront selling commissions and dealer manager fees.
+Thereafter, the purchase price per share for such class as of the last calendar day of such month, plus applicable upfront selling commissions and dealer manager fees.
 We may offer shares at a price that we believe reflects the NAV per share of such stock more appropriately than the prior month's NAV per share, including by updating a previously disclosed transaction price, in cases where we believe there has been a material change (positive or negative) to our NAV per share since the end of the prior month.
 See "How to Subscribe" for more details.